 This page points developers of specifications to various aspects of their spec that may need internationalization review.
 It can also be used by spec reviewers, to get an idea of what to look for in a spec.

 You should raise an issue in your own repository to show the answers to these questions, and attach the i18n-tracker label so that we are notified.
-Under 'Useful links' you'll find a way to create a report.
+Under 'Create a Report' you'll find a way to create a report.

 |If the spec or its implementation...||... then:||links to detailed checklists|